AdrianSchlegel/Pyextract/README.md

 ______________________________________________________________________________________________________________

-# How Pyxtract Works
+# How Pyextract Works

-Pyxtract is a versatile tool that leverages the power of Tesseract OCR (Optical Character Recognition) to extract text from images.
+Pyextract is a versatile tool that leverages the power of Tesseract OCR (Optical Character Recognition) to extract text from images.
 It's designed to be user-friendly and efficient, providing two primary modes of operation: extracting text from images on the clipboard and processing multiple images from a folder.
 Here's how each mode works:

 ## Clipboard Mode

 ### 1. Copy an Image to Clipboard:
 The user copies an image to the clipboard.
 This can be any image that contains text they want to extract.

-### 2. Run Pyxtract:
+### 2. Run Pyextract:
-When Pyxtract is executed, it checks the clipboard for any images.
+When Pyextract is executed, it checks the clipboard for any images.

 ### 3. Text Extraction:
-If an image is found on the clipboard, Pyxtract uses Tesseract OCR to analyze the image and extract the text.
+If an image is found on the clipboard, Pyextract uses Tesseract OCR to analyze the image and extract the text.

 ### 4. Replace Image with Text:
 The extracted text is then placed back onto the clipboard, replacing the original image.
 This allows the user to easily paste the extracted text into any text field or document.